Queen Elizabeth Planetarium: Directors

 The first director of the Planetarium was Ian McLennan, a member of the Edmonton Centre branch of the Royal Astronomical Society of Canada, serving from 22 August 1960 to 31 October 1965, when he moved on to become the Director of the Strasenburgh Planetarium in Rochester, New York.

 McLennan was succeeded by David Rodger on 1 November 1965, but, departed on 31 July 1967, when he was appointed Director of the H.R.
 MacMillan Planetarium in Vancouver, British Columbia.
 During Rodgers’ directorship, the Queen Elizabeth II Planetarium produced its most successful shows and saw the 25,000th attendee on 4 July 1966.
 In 1967, an attendance record of 33,500 was reached.
 Shortly thereafter, the staff position of technician was added, William Cable being the first.

 Cable was made the next director, taking over on 2 August 1967.
 Cable reduced the involvement of the Royal Astronomical Society of Canada and attendance dropped during his tenure, from the 33,000 in 1967 to 12,500 in 1972, when Cable left the Planetarium.

-Garry T. Stasiuk was hired November 15, 1969 as Education Director.
+Garry T. Stasiuk was hired November 15, 1969 as education director.
 Garry came to the QEP II Planetarium from the University of Manitoba Planetarium where he was the Supervisor of the University Planetarium under the Direction of Professor Robert J. Lockhart.
-Garry’s Credentials include a Master Degree level Certification in Planetarium Management and Planetarium Astronomy from the State University of New York at Oswego.
+Garry's Credentials include a master's degree level Certification in Planetarium Management and Planetarium Astronomy from the State University of New York at Oswego.

-Garry Produced 4 school programs: A Story based presentation for Pre-school Children, Introduction to the Planetarium for Kindergarten to Grade 3.
+Garry Produced 4 school programs: A Story-based presentation for Pre-school Children, Introduction to the Planetarium for Kindergarten to Grade 3.
 Planets, Comets and the Night Sky for grades 4 to 6 and Life in the Universe for grades 7 to 12 and up.
 At the request of the classroom teacher, presentations were adjusted to fit specific topics that the students were studying..

-The school shows set record attendances for the Planetarium… every preschool child in the Edmonton area attended the planetarium show in February and March with as many as 6 shows a day!
-Attendance for the elementary level and High shows dramatically increased…
+The school shows set record attendances for the Planetarium... every preschool child in the Edmonton area attended the planetarium show in February and March with as many as 6 shows a day!
+Attendance for the elementary level and High shows dramatically increased...

-In 1971 Garry, because of his interest in how the students were reacting to the school presentations studied Psychology at the University of Alberta.
+In 1971 Garry, because of his interest in how the students were reacting to the school presentations studied psychology at the University of Alberta.

-Garry’s Psychology University Class project was a paper about “Learning Behavior in the Planetarium.”
+Garry's Psychology University Class project was a paper about “Learning Behavior in the Planetarium.”
 For many planetaria around the world “Learning Behavior in the Planetarium” became a white paper standard guide on how to produce and present planetarium shows for the specific age level of the students attending the planetaria.